mcala/mcallister.science/README.md

-This is my personal website using Jekyll and the [Long Haul](http://github.com/brianmaierjr/long-haul) theme by [iBrian Maier](https://twitter.com/brianmaierjr).
+This is my personal website using Jekyll and the [Long Haul](http://github.com/brianmaierjr/long-haul) theme by [Brian Maier](https://twitter.com/brianmaierjr).
 I've done some of my own customizations, but nothing very extensive.
 Check out the original theme if you like the look.